 MPOs are required to develop a Public Participation Plan (PPP).
 The requirements for this plan are contained in 23 C.F.R.
 450.316, and are described below.
+More information on these requirements is contained in the "PY19 Program Accountability Results (PAR) Public Participation Plans," conducted in August 2019.
+While this assessment was conducted for non-TMA MPOs, the requirements cited in the assessment apply to all MPO PPPs.

 The MPO must develop and use a documented PPP that defines a process for providing individuals, affected public agencies, representatives of public transportation employees, public ports, freight shippers, providers of freight transportation services, private providers of transportation (including intercity bus operators, employer-based commuting programs, such as carpool program, vanpool program, transit benefit program, parking cash-out program, shuttle program, or telework program), representatives of users of public transportation, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process.
-[23C.F.R.
+[23 C.F.R.
 450.316(a)]